Pasir Ris MRT station

 Pasir Ris MRT station (/ˌpɑːsər ˈrɪs, -seɪ-/) is an elevated Mass Rapid Transit (MRT) station on the East–West Line (EWL) in Pasir Ris, Singapore.
 Situated along Pasir Ris Central adjacent to Pasir Ris Bus Interchange, Pasir Ris Mall and the White Sands Shopping Mall, it is the eastern terminus of the EWL.
-The station exterior has the characteristic dome-shaped segmented roof also seen on other elevated EWL stations.
+The station's EWL exterior has the characteristic dome-shaped segmented roof also seen on other elevated EWL stations in the eastern region of the country.

 The station opened on 16 December 1989 as the terminus of the MRT's eastern line extension.
 In 2016, two maintenance workers were run over and killed on the tracks away from the station.
 In January 2019, it was announced that the station would be an interchange with the Cross Island Line (CRL) when the first stage opens in 2030.
 The station is also planned to be the terminus for the future CRL branch extension to Punggol station in 2032, as announced in March 2020.
-The CRL station will be the second deepest MRT station on the network at 47 m underground.
+The CRL station will be the second deepest MRT station on the network at 47 m underground, behind King Albert Park's CRL station at 50 m.